 This page will give you an overview of what the Southbank Centre has to offer you.
 There is an explanation of the different parts that make up the whole that is the Southbank centre.
 Find out how to get to the Southbank Centre, contact details (address, telephone number and official website), photos of the Southbank Centre.
-You will also find out about ticketing and we also give you links to more detailed page on some of the Southbank Centre's most important buildings - the Royal Festival Hall and the Hayward Gallery.
+You will also find out about ticketing, and we also give you links to a more detailed page on some of the Southbank Centre's most important buildings - the Royal Festival Hall and the Hayward Gallery.

 Southbank Centre is a festival site: a collection of venues (see below) and outdoor spaces that host festivals with a running theme across the venues.
-For example, at the Festival of Brazil there could be Brazilian music concerts at the Royal Festival Hall, a Brazilian art exhibition at the Hayward Gallery and outdoor events in the areas surrounding the buildings such as free Brazilian dance workshops and food stalls.
+For example, at the Festival of Brazil, there could be Brazilian music concerts at the Royal Festival Hall, a Brazilian art exhibition at the Hayward Gallery and outdoor events in the areas surrounding the buildings such as free Brazilian dance workshops and food stalls.

-Southbank Centre is made up of three different buildings (Royal Festival Hall, Queen Elizabeth Hall and Hayward gallery).
+Southbank Centre is made up of three different buildings (Royal Festival Hall, Queen Elizabeth Hall and Hayward Gallery).
 However, it is more than the sum of its parts - the areas surrounding the buildings are used in an imaginative way to pull the whole area together.
 You will find art installations, pop-up eateries and even sometimes a man-made beach in the area.

 It specialises in cultural festivals and fairs, such as fairs celebrating Middle Eastern arts or children's literature festivals.
 You may decide to pick a single concert, performance or event but it is likely to make up part of a larger programme.
 Fairs will have both paying and free events.
 Past festivals have included Women of the World, the Meltdown Music Festival and the Imagine children's festival.